Bennycopter/subtitle-hider/README.md

 - Draggable
 - Resizable
+- Three background options: Blur (default), Black, and White
 - Always on top of other windows
-- Three background options: Blur (default), Black, and White
+- Click on the box to show what's underneath it

 ## Windows Instructions